Elive/synthwave-player/README.md

 <!-- <img align="right" src="media/network-sharing.png" alt="Network sharing" width="270" height="220"> -->

 Tired of streaming services that dictate your listening experience, inject ads, and rent you access to music you thought you owned?
-The **Synthwave Player** is a declaration of musical independence and your gateway to a real music freedom.
+The **Synthwave Player** is a declaration of musical independence a real music freedom.

-It's not a service; it's ***your*** **open-source server**, it's your music and your curation, it's your unstoppable self-power.
+It's not a service; it's ***your*** **open-source server**, it's your music and your curation, it's your unstoppable own power.

 <img align="right" src="media/network-sharing.png" alt="Network sharing" width="40%" height="auto">

-Built for the discerning music lover who curates their own library, this player combines the convenience of a modern web interface with the power and privacy of hosting your own music.
+Built for the discerning music lover who curates their own library, this player combines the convenience of a web interface access with the power of hosting your own music.
 It streams your local music directly to any browser, on any device, wrapped in a gorgeous, retro-futuristic synthwave aesthetic.

 <br clear="right">

 ### Why is it Better?

-Unlike desktop apps lacking a good experience or restrictive streaming platforms, this new music player is built with a different philosophy:
+Unlike desktop apps lacking a good experience or restrictive streaming platforms, this player is built with a different philosophy:

 -   **👑 Total Ownership:** Your music, your rules.
 No subscriptions, no ads, no internet dependency for your files.
 De-cloud yourself and own your best listening experience, exactly as you want it.
 -   **🎧 Your Personal Spotify:** Transform your music library into a private streaming service.
 Get the Spotify experience with your own collection, no ads, no fees, no surprises, and complete privacy. - Is time to cancel your Spotify billing!
--   **🎨 Beautiful Design & Unique UX:** More than just a player, it offers a beautifully crafted synthwave-inspired interface and a unique user experience designed to immerse you in the music with the sole purpose to enjoy it.
+-   **🎨 Beautiful Design & Unique UX:** Music is a sensorial experience, so this player offers a beautifully crafted synthwave-inspired interface and a unique user experience designed to immerse you in the music with the sole purpose to enjoy it.
 -   **🔭 View-Based Tracklists:** Features a powerful view-based tracklist selection.
-Any view you create—by filtering genres, combining playlists, or searching—becomes a unique, perfectly shareable tracklist.
+Any view you create by filtering genres, combining playlists, or search results becomes a unique, perfectly shareable tracklist.
 -   **🧩 Seamless Rhythmbox Sync:** It leverages your existing, meticulously curated Rhythmbox library out of the box.
 All your songs, ratings, and playlists are available instantly with zero configuration.
 -   **🚀 Access Anywhere:** With automatic **UPnP** configuration, your own music cloud is effortlessly available wherever you have an internet connection.
 No complex network setup required.
 -   **🔗 Unmatched Sharability:** Share not just songs, but *moments*.
 Send a link to a track that starts at the exact second you want, or share a link to your custom-filtered 5-star 80s rock playlist.